stephenc222/chat-cli/README.md

 ## Usage

 To start Chat-CLI, run the compiled executable.
-The tool offers the following options:
+The tool will do the following:

-- Create a new assistant
+- Create a new assistant or
 - Interact with an existing assistant

 ## Development TODOs